 Previously circulated as "Race, Risk, and the Emergence of Federal Redlining."
 Support for this research was provided by the National Science Foundation (SES-1459847).
-We thank Daniel Aaronson, Shari Eli, Daniel Hartley, Brian Kovak, Jeffrey Lin, Bhash Mazumder, Jonathan Rose, Lowell Taylor, and seminar audiences at Carnegie Mellon, the Chicago Federal Reserve, the Philadelphia Federal Reserve, Yale, George Washington, Pittsburgh, and Arizona for helpful comments.
+We thank Daniel Aaronson, Shari Eli, Daniel Hartley, Brian Kovak, Jeffrey Lin, Bhash Mazumder, Todd Michney, Jonathan Rose, Thomas Storrs, Lowell Taylor, and seminar audiences at Carnegie Mellon, the Chicago Federal Reserve, the Philadelphia Federal Reserve, Yale, George Washington, Pittsburgh, and Arizona for helpful comments.
 Antonio Diaz-Guy, Jeremy Brown, Andrew O’Rourke, Aly Caito, Loleta Lee, Zach Gozlan, Kaylyn Cameron, Alex Mang, and Sai Konduru provided outstanding research assistance.
-We are grateful to Prottoy Akbar for assistance with the geocoded address data and to Ken Snowden for giving us the Greensboro, NC FHA map.
+We are grateful to Prottoy Akbar for assistance with the geocoded address data and to Thomas Storrs for giving us the Greensboro, NC FHA map.
 Corresponding author’s email: firstname.lastname@example.org (R. Walsh).
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 - Black households were concentrated in distressed areas of Northern cities years before the federal government created color-coded...